Battle of Carabobo: The battle

 As the Legion gained the top, the Apure Braves and 2 companies of the Tirailleurs Battalion (2nd Division) reinforced them, and pushed the enemy off, just as Pedro Camejo, lance in hand, was trying to rally the formations, only to be killed due to two shots to the chest from enemy gunfire, in front of General Páez.
 Páez, watching him in retreat, told him that he was a coward, to which, with his dying breath, Camejo responded: No, I am not!
 My general, I have to tell you goodbye, because now I am dead!

 The cavalry militia of royalist "Llanero" fled from battlefield as the Patriot infantry fought hard, and the patriot cavalry led by Colonel Munoz eventually broke through the Royalist lines on the center, and marched towards the rear of de La Torre's force.
 The Spanish infantry formed squares and fought to the end under the attack of the Patriot cavalry, but one battalion retreated in the face of the enemy.
 The rout was so bad that only some 400 of one infantry regiment managed to reach safety at Puerto Cabello.
 With the main Royalist force in Venezuela crushed, independence was ensured.
 Subsequent battles included a key naval victory for the independence forces on 24 July 1823 at the Battle of Lake Maracaibo and in November 1823 José Antonio Páez occupied Puerto Cabello, the last Royalist stronghold in Venezuela.

 The victory was a hard-won one for the independence forces.
 Both Ambrosio Plaza and Manuel Cedeño, commanders of the 2nd and 3rd Divisions, were killed in the battle by the enemy.

 Commemoration

 Brazilian General Abreu e Lima, who fought for the Republicans.

 24 June is celebrated as Battle of Carabobo Day.
 This day is also called "Army Day" in Venezuela.

 Every year during the month of June; the 24th specifically, honors the most important battle of the Venezuelan War of Independence and the largest battle of that war that finally secured national independence after years of war against Spain.
 It is a national celebration that is televised and streamed on the Internet.
 It lasts all day with a military parade of the Venezuelan Army, showing to public all armaments, tanks, battalions, weapons, etc. of the ground forces, as the main highlight, during the midday hours.

 Painting by Martín Tovar y Tovar.

-This military parade doesn't have any sponsorship except by the government and the Army.

-It's the largest military parade in the country after the celebration of the birth of General Simón Bolívar on 24 July 1783 (Navy Day) and the annual Independence Day parades of 5 July yearly.

-Also held is a joint historical reenactment organized by the Carabobo State Government, the Ministry of Defense, the National Armed Forces, and the Ministry of Education on the very site of the battle in the morning, joined in by elementary and middle school students.
-The 2015 event was held for the first time on the Sunday nearest the anniversary, 21 June.